I received the following enquiry about the safety of washing machines and other appliances regarding fire risks.

-There seems to be a lot of news about washing machines catching fire and advice not to leave them unattended.
+There seems to be a lot of news about white goods appliances catching fire, and advice not to leave them unattended.
 We do have a smoke alarm but is there any other way of safeguarding against them catching fire?”

 I’m afraid fire risks in appliances are always with us if relatively rare.
 The advice from the Fire services is to always install a smoke alarm near to the appliance if it is left unattended.
 This can be impractical if the appliance is in the kitchen because of cooking activity setting them off.
 But fortunately you can now buy heat alarms which are unaffected by smoke.
 These alarms detect the heat from a fire.
 Presumably they will not be anywhere near as fast reacting as a smoke alarm, but in a kitchen environment they may be the only real option unless you are prepared to use a smoke alarm that has a snooze button.
 If triggered you can press a button which makes the smoke alarm inactive for a short period of time if you know the alarm has only been triggered by cooking.
 (Smoke alarm advice – Fire Service)

 There isn’t much else you can do to prevent an appliance catching fire, if a fault is going to develop and cause a fire it will happen.
 The best you can do is to not leave any washing machine, tumble dryer or dishwasher running if totally unattended (eg. everyone in bed or have left the house) and to not ignore any leaks, or any other faults if present.
 Also do not overload the wall socket by plugging too many appliances in (Extension leads and cables with appliances).
 I was once advised by a fireman that the (old fashioned) square adapters that go into a socket should also be avoided.